- John Appleby made bold predictions on HANA.

 “With ERP on HANA, we, of course, don’t need separate row and column stores for transactional data and operational reporting data.
 Plus as Hasso Plattner says, we can then use the DR instance for read-only queries for operational reporting.”

-Wrong!
 That is what SAP thought at this time, but then in SPS08, suddenly SAP added rows oriented tables to HANA.
-Yes running an entirely column-oriented database for a transaction processing system never made any sense.
+Yes, running an entirely column-oriented database for a transaction processing system never made any sense.
 Appleby himself describes this change in our critique of his article in How Accurate Was John Appleby on HANA SPS08?
-This article is written in November 2014, and in June of 2014, or seven months later SAP already has to change its design.
+This article is written in November 2014, and in June of 2014, or seven months later, SAP already had to change its design.

 “I will blog separately around this but BLU is, as you well know, not well suited to OLTP workloads, so if you want to run ERP on DB2, you must run it on the DB2 row store.
 You can (in theory) then use the BLU column store and periodically update BLU with the contents of the row store.
 But you need a separate row cache, column store with BLU acceleration and ETL.
 That’s both complex, and wasteful, and introduces latency into the process.